Lunch with buddies @ 1pm. Italian joint on Main St.

 15.)
 Use the 80% Rule: Eat until you are 80% full.
 This means eating slowly is essential so you can feel the stomach.
 So sit back, relax, talk, and enjoy your meal!

 16.)
-Drink H20 before and after meals: A lot of times we confuse hunger with thirst.
-Drink a cup of water pre and post munching to help flush the goods through your system.
+Drink H20: A lot of times we confuse hunger with thirst.
+Drink a cup of water and reassess your hunger in 20 mins.
+If you are still hungry grab some nutrient dense grub.

 Important Note: The size of your portions and food intake for the day should balance with activity levels.
 And yes it varies by day!
 I can’t tell you how many times I have danced for six hours one day, followed by a day of merely walking to and from the market.
 On active days your body needs more energy and nutrients, so be sure to keep exercise levels in mind and eat accordingly.